gengwg/cheatsheets/outlook.md

 2. right click ics file in Finder and open with outlook

 ### Switch between inbox, calendar, contacts

 Methods:
 1. `Alt/Cmd + 1, 2, 3`
 2. Click at the bottom left tabs

 ### Go to the previous/next week in Calendar
 `Cmd + Left/Right Arrow `

+### Outlook Calendar Add 2nd Time Zone

+Click on 'Outlook' by the Apple logo, then go to: 'Preferences' > 'Calendar' > 'Time zones'.
+Check 'second time zone'.
+Optionally give it a nickname.